The outdoor barbecue area at the Keith Motel

 • Melbourne

 A strong contender for best Australian motel and often cited as a must-see, Kyneton Springs Motel boasts a funky exterior and a nostalgic, boutique feel.
 You’ll have a good idea of what you’re in for as soon as you pull up to the custom retro-look signage out front.
-Each room is uniquely curated to fit the aesthetic brief and even if you haven’t posted on Insta since your last birthday, you’ll find it hard to resist snapping a few pics.
+Each of its 20 rooms is uniquely curated to fit the aesthetic brief – yes, no two spaces are the same.
+Even if you haven’t posted on Insta since your last birthday, you’ll find it hard to resist snapping a few pics.

-Best for: the quintessential retro motel experience – think groovy patterns, kitsch wall art and a breakfast hatch.
+Best for: The retro motel experience – think groovy patterns, kitsch wall art and a breakfast hatch

 Advertising